 What does a Tool and Die Maker do?

 Tool and die makers typically do the following:

-- Set up, operate, and tear down conventional, manual, or computer numeric controlled (CNC) machine tools
+Set up, operate, and tear down conventional, manual, or computer numerically controlled (CNC) machine tools

 Toolmakers craft precision tools and tool holders that are used to cut, shape, and form metal and other materials.
 They also produce jigs and fixtures—devices that hold metal while it is bored, stamped, or drilled—and gauges and other measuring devices.
 Die makers construct metal forms, called dies, that are used to shape metal in stamping and forging operations.
 They also make metal molds for die-casting and for molding plastics, ceramics, and composite materials.

 Many tool and die makers use CAD's to develop products and parts.
 Specifications entered into computer programs can be used to electronically develop blueprints for the required tools and dies.
 Computer numeric control programmers use CAD and CAM programs to convert electronic drawings into CAM-based computer programs that contain instructions for a sequence of cutting tool operations.
 Once these programs are developed, CNC machines follow the set of instructions contained in the program to produce the part.
 Machinists normally operate CNC machines, but tool and die makers are often trained to both operate CNC machines and write CNC programs, and they may do either task.

 Would you make a good tool and die maker?
 Sokanu's free assessment reveals how compatible you are with a career across 5 dimensions!

 What is the workplace of a Tool and Die Maker like?